 The primary goal the environmentalists have in wanting to declare parts of this area as Wilderness, is to have solitude.
 This whole area has lots of solitude.
 If you were off the beaten path with a breakdown, it might be quite awhile before someone came your way.
 As it is, even on the main highway, Highway 21, vehicles are few and far between.
 Be warned.
 If you drive out here, prepare.
 Let others know your schedule and travel routes and ask them to send for help if you don't show up when expected.
 Take lots more water than you think you will need.
 Take warm clothes, a hat and good boots.
 Don't expect any cell coverage.

 Personal note: I had no cellular coverage at all, even in Milford.
 I was using AT&T at that time.
 Verizon may be the best choice but I know AT&T is of no help.
 Don't expect to have cellular coverage in most areas of the western Utah desert.
+We did have cell coverage near the rise above the HQ building and also up near where we parked but we also use a range extender device called a Wilson Sleek (available on Amazon) so that may make a difference.
+Without the extender, I didn't have any bars at those points so again I would warn, don't depend on having cell coverage under normal circumstances.
+I use Verizon now and my friend on our 2nd visit uses Cellular One.
+AT&T?
+Doubtful.
 A ham radio might be a good option if you have a ham license.